alexmngn/react-native-authentication/README.md

 If you want to know more about this project, you can read this article which describe how it works:

-The Essential Boilerplate to Authenticate Users on your React-Native app. https://medium.com/@alexmngn/the-essential-boilerplate-to-authenticate-users-on-your-react-native-app-f7a8e0e04a42
+The Essential Boilerplate to Authenticate Users on your React-Native app.<br />
+https://medium.com/@alexmngn/the-essential-boilerplate-to-authenticate-users-on-your-react-native-app-f7a8e0e04a42

+This project has been tested with Node v6.0.0 and NPM 3.8.6.

 ## Client